 Our success should also be determined by how we carry out the missionary task.
 God’s Word has much to teach us here too.
 Most of the books of the New Testament are in fact letters written by missionaries and frontier church leaders to newly planted churches and young gospel ministers.
 God in his providence has inspired and preserved them for our instruction.
 May we listen to them and measure our success not in speed or numbers but in faithfulness.

 If the goal of missions is to raise up worshippers for God from every corner of the earth, then it is easy to feel an urge to go, go, go.
 But speed is not an end in itself.
 There are times when the Spirit brings supernatural revival and lends wings to a gospel effort.
 When this happens, praise God!
 He is the only one who can do it and he receives all the glory!
 But when speed becomes a goal, it can lead to cutting corners and minimizing the clear teachings of Scripture.

 The Long View

 The work of ministry is by its very nature slow and difficult.
 It is not fundamentally different in a different part of the world.
 The specifics may look a little different, but the task is the same.
 Gospel proclamation, discipleship, and counseling can often feel like one step forward and two steps back.
-But a faithful minister of the gospel needs to be prepared to labor in lean seasons and in plenty, being driven ultimately by a love for God.
+But a faithful minister of the gospel needs to be prepared to labor in lean seasons and in plenty.
+Ministers should be driven ultimately by a love for God.
 Some may offer a solution that’s quick and easy, and they may report incredible numbers.
 But don’t be distracted by the glitz.
 For people who live according to a book that is centuries old and unchanging, innovation is not a virtue.